datanymizer/datanymizer/docs/config.md

 You can also specify data and schema filters separately.

-This is equivalent to the previous example.
+This is equivalent to the previous example:

 ```yaml
 filter: